cry-inc/mahjong/README.md

 ![Screenshot](/Mahjong.png)

-The game was a quick POC for another implementation written in Scala.
+The game was a quick PoC for another implementation written in Scala.

 There are no advanced features like a scoreboard or different tile setups, but there are two other notable things included: